OpenNebula/docs/source/integration/references/sunstone_dev.rst

     npm install     # Dependencies defined in package.json bower install   # Dependenciees define in bower.json

+.. warning:: In order to run npm and bower commands ``git`` is required

 Building minified JS and CSS files
 ----------------------------------